neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | revision | string | The UUID of the revision |

 #### Notes
- - If the password is not hidden and should be created in a hidden folder, it will be created in the default folder instead
+ - If the password is not hidden and should be created in a hidden folder, it will be created in the base folder instead
  - If the folder uuid is invalid or does not exist, the base folder uuid will be used instead
  - If the `edited` argument is "0" or missing, the timestamp from the last revision will be used
  - If the `edited` time is in the future, the current time will be used